Flexible LED Strip light buying guide: How to choose LED strip Lights

 Important: Be careful if the company does not state the lumen output.
 You will have no idea what the brightness will be until you purchase them.
 Flexfire LEDs has some of the brightest LED strip lights in the world.
 If quality is important to you, always request the test data sheets from any company to verify their claims of "lumen output".

-CRI - Color Rendering Index.
-What is CRI?
+Article: What is CRI?
 CRI Explained

 Can’t tell the difference between the black and navy colored socks in your walk in closet?
 Could be that your current lighting source has a very low CRI!

 2. Compare LED strip size and number of LEDs on the strip